siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 Quickstart quide
 ===================================

-This chapter goes through a simple design example to illustrate the basic SiliconCompiler workflow.
-We highly recommend recommend reading the rest of the SiliconCompiler user guide before diving head first into your project.
+The SiliconCompiler project is designed to support automated translation from a broad set of high level languages into manufacturable and deployable hardware.
+In this quickstart guide, we will illustrate an example of automated compilation by translating a simple Verilog based design into a as GDSII IC layout database.

 Design
 -------
-For this guide we will be using the simple 'heartbeat' verilog module shown below.
-The module is a free running counter that creates a single clock cycle pulse ('heartbeat') every time the counter rolls over.
-Copy paste the code into your favorite text editor (vim, emacs, atom, notepad,etc) and save it to disk as 'heartbeat.v'.
+As a case study we will use the the simple "heartbeat" design shown below.
+The heartbeat module is a free running counter that creates a single clock cycle pulse ("heartbeat") every time the counter rolls over.
+Copy paste the code into your favorite text editor (vim, emacs, atom, notepad,etc) and save it to disk as "heartbeat.v".

 .. literalinclude:: examples/heartbeat.v
    :language: verilog

-Setup compilation
+Setup
 -----------------

-To run SiliconCompiler remotely, visit `beta.siliconcompiler.com <https://beta.siliconcompiler.com>` to set up an account with your work or university email address.
+To run SiliconCompiler using , visit `beta.siliconcompiler.com <https://beta.siliconcompiler.com>`
+to set up an account with your work or university email address.
 You will then be emailed a public key and instructions for how to save the key.
 Copy paste the following code into your 'add.py' compilation file, replacing the content inside <> with the information from the beta signup.
 These commands should